uchicago-capp-camp-2025/python-lab/README.md

 ## Part 2 - Type Error

 After fixing the two typos, you will encounter a different kind of error.
-A TypeError indicates that you are attempting to use data in a way that is not possible.
+A TypeError indicates that you are attempting to use data in a way that is not possible for that data's type.

 For example, there is no value Python can give for `"hello" + 123`, since this code adds variables of `str` and `int` type.
 So instead, you will see a `TypeError`.